-Chicken Meal, Egg Product, Chicken Fat (Preserved with Natural Mixed Tocopherols), Red Lentils, Chickpeas, Green Peas, Whitefish Meal, Dried Beet Pulp, Cellulose, Brewers Dried Yeast, Natural Chicken Flavor, Ground Flax Seed, Fish Oil, Cranberries, Blueberries, Lecithin, Kelp Meal, Salt, Potassium Chloride, DL Methionine, L-Lysine, Taurine, Vitamin E Supplement, Niacin Supplement, Biotin, Thiamine Mononitrate, Pyridoxine Hydrochloride, Vitamin A Acetate, Riboflavin Supplement, d-Calcium Pantothenate, Vitamin B12 Supplement, Citric Acid, Vitamin D3 Supplement, Folic Acid, Potassium Chloride, Ferrous Sulfate, Zinc Sulfate, Zinc Proteinate, Iron Proteinate, Zinc Oxide, Copper Sulfate, Manganese Sulfate, Manganese Proteinate, Copper Proteinate, Manganous Oxide, Sodium Selenite, Calcium Iodate
+Chicken Meal, Dried Eggs, Chicken Fat (Preserved with Mixed Tocopherols), Red Lentils, Chickpeas, Green Peas, Whitefish Meal, Pea Protein, Dried Beet Pulp, Cellulose, Brewers Dried Yeast, Natural Chicken Flavor, Ground Flax Seed, Menhaden Fish Oil, Dried Cranberries, Dried Blueberries, Lecithin, Dried Kelp Meal, Salt, Potassium Chloride, DL Methionine, L-Lysine, Taurine, Vitamin E Supplement, Niacin Supplement, Biotin, Thiamine Mononitrate, Pyridoxine Hydrochloride, Vitamin A Acetate, Riboflavin Supplement, d-Calcium Pantothenate, Vitamin B12 Supplement, Citric Acid, Vitamin D3 Supplement, Folic Acid, Potassium Chloride, Ferrous Sulfate, Zinc Sulfate, Zinc Proteinate, Iron Proteinate, Zinc Oxide, Copper Sulfate, Manganese Sulfate, Manganese Proteinate, Copper Proteinate, Manganous Oxide, Sodium Selenite, Calcium Iodate

 Nutritional information as published by the cat food manufacturer.*